Azure-Samples/iot-gateway-mqtt-http/readme.md

 # Sample MQTT and HTTP Gateway modules

-This project provides two Gateway modules that expose IoTHub like MQTT and HTTPS endpoints for telemetry upload and in the case of
+This project provides two Gateway modules that expose IoTHub-style MQTT and HTTPS endpoints for telemetry upload and in the case of
-MQTT module C2D messaging:
+MQTT module also C2D messaging:

 ## Mqtt broker module
 The Mqtt broker module utilizes [Mosca](https://github.com/mcollina/mosca), version 2.0.2.